Jena-Biswajit/learning-project-01-learning-tracker-201/src/main/resources/process-and-processor.md

 - During a process switch, the CPU saves the current process state and loads the state of the next process.

+***Context Switching Triggers***
+- The three different categories of context-switching triggers are as follows.
+  1. ***Interrupts :*** Interrupts: When a CPU requests that data be read from a disc if any interruptions occur, context switching automatically switches to a component of the hardware . that can handle the interruptions more quickly.

+  2. ***Multitasking :*** The ability for a process to be switched from the CPU so that another process can run is known as context switching.
+     When a process is switched, the previous state is retained so that the process can continue running at the same spot in the system.

+  3. ***User/Kernel switch :*** This trigger is used when the OS needed to switch between the user mode and kernel mode.
+     When switching between user mode and kernel/user mode is necessary, operating systems use the kernel/user switch.

 ***Steps in Process Switching***
 1. Save the current process state (registers, program counter, stack pointer).
 2. Move the current process to a ready/waiting queue.